stevebarakat/model-d/README.md

 ```

 The logarithmic prop provides natural-feeling control for frequency ranges and other exponential parameters while maintaining linear visual representation of labels and tick marks.

+## URL State Persistence

+The Minimoog emulator supports saving and sharing your current settings via URL parameters.
+This feature allows you to:

+- **Save Settings**: Click the "Save to URL" button next to the preset dropdown to copy the current URL with all your settings
+- **Share Settings**: Share the URL with others to let them load your exact configuration
+- **Bookmark Configurations**: Bookmark URLs to quickly return to specific sounds
+- **Auto-Load**: When you visit a URL with parameters, the settings will automatically load

+### How It Works

+All synth parameters are encoded in the URL as query parameters, including:

+- Oscillator waveforms, frequencies, and ranges
+- Mixer levels and noise settings
+- Filter cutoff, emphasis, and envelope settings
+- Modulation settings (LFO, modulation mix)
+- Glide and other performance controls

+The URL will update automatically as you adjust settings, and you can copy the current URL at any time using the "Save to URL" button.